madanyc/workfront-learn.en/help/reporting-beyond-the-basics/custom-prompts.md

 ---
 title: Create custom prompts
 description: Learn what a custom prompt is, how to create a custom prompt using text mode, and some examples that you can use in reporting in [!DNL Adobe Workfront].
 activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: 9087
+exl-id: 1bb0832e-e888-4154-b78d-24c6d69f629f
 ---
 # Create custom prompts